 Narrow or new standard ties with a Windsor, half-Windsor, or Pratt knot are the most appropriate choices for this dress code.
 A pro tip is your pocket square, and your tie should never match too closely.

-Semi-formal is a look in between and business casual and business formal attire.
+Semi-formal is a look in between business casual and formal attire.
 This attire is usually worn at events closer to the formal spectrum or at specific social events.

 Cocktail parties, weddings, and after-work meetings are a few examples where semi-formal is applicable.
 This look is more “dressed up” than your casual work attire, though.
 In fact, semi-formal still means wearing a suit.